bkthomps/GraphingCalculator/README.md

 # GraphingCalculator
-This program generates graphs based on user-input.
+This program graphs functions based on user-input.